NeuroTechX/ntx_slack_archive/devices.md

  >I've seen we can disable it but I don't fully grasp the extend of effects in doing so, many thanks!

+4/30/2017 4:01 PM

+ **aj** :

+ >N inputs are referenced against the SRB1 pin by default, that's for EEG.